shibadityadeb/Dream-Campus/README.md

 # 🚀 Dream Campus

 **Dream Campus** is a sleek and responsive single-page web application built with React.
-It provides a seamless platform for students to explore college opportunities and determine admission eligibility through an interactive online test with live proctoring.
+It provides a seamless platform for students to explore college opportunities and determine admission eligibility through an interactive online test with live proctoring and AI-based chatbot assistance.

 🌐 **Hosted Link**: [https://dream-campus.vercel.app](https://dream-campus.vercel.app)